 - Take more care of your appearance and how you dress.
 What you wear, and how you look affects how you feel.
 This can make you feel more confident and positive.

 - Strive to see the good, positive and funny in every situation.

 - Expect good things to happen in your life.
 When negative thoughts access your mind replace them with thoughts of hope, cheerfulness and confidence.

 - Have enough sleep at night.
 When don’t sleep enough or don’t sleep well you can get moody, unhappy and impatient.
 Good sleep will make you more energetic, alive, optimistic and feeling good.

-- If you can, seek the company of positive, happy and cheerful people.
+- Always, seek the company of positive, happy and cheerful people.